Most of the recipes in this cookbook use oil or a similar ingredient. This essay looks at some of the common Indian cooking oils.

 Luckily there are many suitable ingredients, and each one has a specific place and use, and often forms part of the intrinsic flavour of a dish.

 One of the most common ingredients, particularly in northern cuisine is ghee.
 Ghee is a form of clarified butter.
 It differs from normal clarified butter in that the butter is simmered to allow some of the milk fat to caramelise before separation.
-This gives it the distinctive nutty flavour and aroma.
+This gives it a distinctively nutty flavour and aroma.

-There is also vegetable ghee, shuddh ghee, or daida, which is a hydrogenated vegetable oil, like margarine.
-It is most often used in Indian restaurants because of its similarity to genuine ghee and lower cost.
-You would rarely use this at home, and I have only ever seen it sold in drums.
-For home cooking always use genuine ghee, called asli ghee.
+There is also vegetable ghee, which is hydrogenated vegetable oil, like margarine.
+It is often used in Indian restaurants because of its similarity to genuine ghee and lower cost.
+It is suitable for vegans and is marketed commonly under the Dalda brand name.

 Southern and eastern cuisine use mustard oil, or sarson ka tel.
 It is a cooking or dressing oil that has a strong and pungent mustard flavour.
 When cooking with mustard oil, you should bring the oil to its smoking point, then allow it to cool a little before using.
 This burns off the impurities and causes a taste change that results in a smoother mustard flavour.